Mathieu-Be/dexalot-marketmakingbot/README.md

 ## Limits

-If the DExalot API is down I can't cancels orders after a crash.
+If the Dexalot API is down I can't cancels orders after a crash.
 Only works with 18 decimals ERC20s against AVAX (decimals poorly handled).
 Would not work very well if we want to place several buy or sell orders in our strategy.